openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.pull.<service>`` - Pull latest Docker images for the service and its dependencies

-  When to use: When you want to start working with a service (testing out changes, running unit tests, etc.) and want the latest built image since it has been a few days since you last worked with it.
-Particularly useful when the Python requirements files have changed recently.
+  When to use: When you want your containers to have the latest requirements(python libraries...) installed.

+  Alternative: You could run ``make requirements`` from inside the container shell, but the requirements will go back to outdated requirements when you bring down the container.
+Pulling is recommended.

+  Note: for new service images to be used, you first need to bring down those services and then bring them back after a pull.

   Variations: